kvarak/dnd/docs/_Classes/warlock.md

 Once per turn, when you deal damage with a finesse weapon, add 1d8 cold damage.
 If you are wielding a rapier, you add 1d8 + your Intelligence instead.

 ### One With The Blizzard
-Starting at level 6, you gain resistance to cold damage and your movement speed increases by 10 feet.
+Gain resistance to cold damage and your movement speed increases by 5 ft.
 Additionally, any spell you cast that would normally deal fire damage now does cold damage instead.
 Furthermore, your movement is not slowed in rough terrain caused by snow or ice.

 ### Duelist
-At level 10, you gain 3 superiority, and have access to the Parry and Riposte martial maneuvers described in the Fighter class description.
+Gain 3 superiority and have access to the Parry and Riposte martial maneuvers described in the Fighter class description.

 ### Spell Parry
-At level 14, if you are wielding a magic weapon, as a ***reaction*** you can reflect a spell cast at you back onto it's caster, if you are the single target.
+If you are wielding a magic weapon, as a ***reaction*** you can reflect a spell cast at you back onto it's caster, if you are the single target.
 Use the spell's original spell attack modifier or spell save DC against the caster, as appropriate.

 After you use this ability, you must complete a long rest before you may use it again.